utah-cs3550-fa24/assignments/hw7.md

-The first line says all *o*ther users on the system (including NGINX) should have *r*ead and e*x*ecute permissions on the home directory, project directory, and static directory; in Unix permissions, the execute permission is needed on a directory to list the files inside.
+The first line says all *o*ther users on the system (including NGINX) should have *r*ead and e*x*ecute permissions on the home directory, project directory, and static directory; in Linux, the execute permission is needed to list the files inside a directory.

 The second line says all *o*ther users should have *r*ead permissions on all of the files in `static`.

-Now visit http://ip.ip.ip.ip/static/main.css or another static file.
+Now visit http://XX.XX.XX.XX/static/main.css or another static file.
 You should see the file show up.
 If static files do not work, check that your NGINX configuration has the correct `/static/` block.
 Also check the permissions on your home directory, the `cs3550` directory,